 Our minimum application requirements reflect that of the Rackham Graduate School.
 We do not have any specific course or degree prerequisites to apply to our master's programs.
 Both the MS and MLA programs have core curriculum coursework to provide you with a baseline of both natural and social systems.
 More than 100 different undergraduate degree majors are represented in our student community, making the student classroom experience diverse and vibrant.
 Generally, it is preferred that applicants have some variety of hard science or ecology coursework in their background if they are applying to the more ecology focused concentrations in our MS program.

-Prospective students who would like to be considered for merit-based financial awards during the admission review process must submit a complete application by January 5, 2018, for the 2018-2019 academic year.
-If you are chosen for incoming student awards, the amount will be stated in your admission decision letter.
+Prospective students who would like to be considered for merit-based financial awards during the admission review process must submit a complete application by January 15th, 2018, for the 2019-2020 academic year.
+If you are chosen for initial incoming student awards, the amount will be stated in your admission decision letter.
 Financial aid is also available in the form of work-study, and more.
 All questions regarding student loans or the FAFSA should be directed to the general Financial Aid Office at the University of Michigan.

 Master's projects are interdisciplinary problem-solving experiences conducted by groups of master's students as the capstone of their SEAS program.
 Projects provide students with a team experience that approximates a future work environment while also serving client organizations with solutions to complex environmental issues and useful products.
 These projects focus the substantial capabilities of our students and faculty on problems faced by real-world clients.